Lucas Pellegrini

-Lucas Pellegrini (born 17 April 2000) is a French professional footballer who plays as a centre-back or a defensive midfielder for Liga I club Farul Constanța.
+Lucas Pellegrini (born 17 April 2000) is a French professional footballer who plays as a defender or a defensive midfielder for Liga I club Farul Constanța.

 Club career

 Born in Ajaccio, Corsica, he played for AC Ajaccio's reserve team in Championnat National 3 before being called up for the first team's Ligue 2 opener on 27 July 2018.
 He made his debut in that match as a 61st-minute substitute for Manuel Cabit in a 1–0 home loss to Troyes AC.
 On 3 September 2019, he signed his first professional contract.

 In August 2020, he was loaned to Le Puy Foot 43 Auvergne of the Championnat National 2.
 A year later, he was lent to FC Bastia-Borgo of the Championnat National.

 In July 2022, Pellegrini returned to France and signed a two-year contract with Nancy.